 - a) The pass mark for all modules of the Masters degree is 50.
 Credits are only awarded if the module is passed.
-In cases where failure with mark of 40 is condoned, the credits are not awarded. - b) For the purposes of these rules taught module averages, the overall weighted average for the taught modules and the mark for the dissertation will be rounded to the nearest whole number i.e. 49.5 will count as 50, 49.4 as 49.
+In cases where failure with a mark of 40 is condoned, the credits are not awarded. - b) For the purposes of these rules taught module averages, the overall weighted average for the taught modules and the mark for the dissertation will be rounded to the nearest whole number i.e. 49.5 will count as 50, 49.4 as 49. - c) HR935 Research Methods in History will be assessed on a pass/fail basis only.